computablee/DS-5899-Paper-Presentation/README.md

 # Emergent Abilities of Large Language Models
 Large language models (LLMs) often feature *emergent abilities*.
-An emergent ability is a phenomenon where LLMs will perform effectively randomly on a task up until the number of model parameters exceeds some critical threshold, at which point performance skyrockets to significantly better than random.
+An emergent ability is a phenomenon where LLMs will perform effectively randomly on a task until the number of model parameters exceeds some critical threshold, at which point performance skyrockets to significantly better than random.
 The transition from *random performance* to *better-than-random* performance is called a phase transition.

 One of the emergent behaviors discussed in our course this semester is in-context learning, which begins to emerge around 6-7 billion parameters.
 Under this threshold, models display no capabilities to perform in-context learning.
 However, once this threshold is passed, the behavior emerges.
 It is impossible to predict emergent abilities without empirical observation via training increasingly large models, because emergent abilities do not follow traditional scaling laws.

 ## Few-Shot Prompted Tasks